Lake Erie Big Bass Fishing

-Chris and Tony were traveling from Pittsburgh, Pennsylvania looking to catch up some Lake Erie Smallmouth.
+Chris and Tony were traveling from Pittsburgh, Pennsylvania looking to catch up with some Lake Erie Smallmouth.
 It was their first time fishing with us here at Bass Online.
 Captain Mark Rose was going to put them on some quality bass.
 Conditions were just right for a great morning of fishing.

 Always Changing Conditions

 Chris and Tony caught two of their personal best bass when Bass Fishing Lake Erie.
-Chris caught a 5.5 pounder and Tony landed a 4 pounder.
+Chris caught a 5.5 pounder, and Tony landed a 4-pounder.
 There is nothing like catching big bass and big numbers with 45 smallmouths in the boat.
 They had a fantastic time fishing on Lake Erie and are looking forward to coming back and doing it again!

-The trip doesn’t end at the dock
+The trip doesn’t end at the dock.

 Come Visit Lake Erie and Catch Yours Today…